18 Jul Hospital Bag Checklist For Mom + Baby

 The end of your third trimester is an exciting time –– your baby is coming soon!
-With your due date looming, you may be anxious about deciding what to pack in your hospital bag for birth.
+With your due date looming in the near future, you may be anxious about deciding what to pack in your hospital bag for birth.

 To ease the unwanted stress of knowing what to pack in a hospital bag, we created this hospital bag checklist for expectant mothers.
 Read on to see the Ultimate Hospital Bag Checklist for Moms.